Carolyn Collette

 Carolyn P. Collette is an American literary critic and a specialist in medieval literature, particularly Geoffrey Chaucer's The Canterbury Tales.
-She is Professor Emerita of English Language and Literature at Mount Holyoke College, and a research associate at the Centre for Medieval Studies at the University of York, in England.
+She was Professor Emerita of English Language and Literature at Mount Holyoke College between 1969 and 2013 and is a research associate at the Centre for Medieval Studies at the University of York, in England.

 Background

-Collette received her B.A. from Mount Holyoke College and Ph.D. from the University of Massachusetts Amherst.
+Collette received her B.A. from Mount Holyoke College in 1967 and Ph.D. from the University of Massachusetts Amherst.